Brian Bennett: The Shadows

+Other works

 Bennett has enjoyed a parallel and successful career as a composer of library music, issuing multiple LPs with production music labels such as Bruton and KPM.
+He was also a member of Steve Gray's WASP ensemble, which recorded library music for the KPM 1000 Series.
 This has resulted in the use of his music for many popular TV theme tunes including BBC sports themes such as Rugby Special ("Holy Mackerel") and BBC Golf ("Chase Side Shoot Up"), Channel 9 Australia's cricket theme and police drama Bluey theme tune ("New Horizons"), the sitcoms Robin's Nest and Birds of a Feather, The Ruth Rendell Mysteries, Pulaski, Square Deal, Close to Home, Murder in Mind and, with his son Warren, composed and played the incidental music in New Tricks.
 Two of his most famous works were "The Journey" and "Just a Minute" written under the alias James Aldenham and used for the ITV Schools on 4 broadcasts between 1987 and 1993.
 He scored the British-German film The Harpist in 1999.

 He is also an orchestral conductor, having learned how to arrange and conduct music for orchestras from a correspondence course.
 His son Warren Bennett formerly played keyboards for the band Glass Ties, and is also a composer and producer.